Facing a First, Second, Third or Fourth Degree Crime for Distributing or Selling Marijuana in Somerville New Jersey?

 - Marijuana in a quantity of less than 1 ounce including any adulterants or dilutants, or hashish in a quantity of less than 5 grams including any adulterants or dilutants, is guilty of a crime of the Fourth Degree.

-Contact our Green Brook NJ Marijuana Distribution Defense Lawyers
+Contact our Somerville NJ Marijuana Distribution Defense Lawyers

 The degree of the charges in your marijuana case are extraordinarily significant when evaluating the avenues that may be available to you as a defendant.
 For example, first and second degree charges entail a presumption of incarceration, meaning that more likely than not, a conviction will result in a prison sentence.
 On the other hand, third and fourth degree charges are associated with a presumption of non-incarceration, meaning that a defendant with no prior criminal record may be considered a good candidate for probation or a diversionary program such as Drug Court or Pre-Trial Intervention.
 These options are viable alternatives to imprisonment and our experienced defense attorneys have secured enrollment for thousands of clients during our combined 100 years practicing law in New Jersey.

 The specific penalties associated with marijuana distribution charges of varying degrees are as follows:

 - First Degree Marijuana Distribution: a term of incarceration ranging from 10 to 20 years in New Jersey State Prison